os2display/display-api-service/docs/adr/002-api-first.md

 By supplying an OpenAPI specification clients will be able to auto-generate code for interacting with the API.
 This will make it easier to write clients for the system.

+By adopting the "API first" approach the API specification will be the contract between client and API.
+This will limit the extensibility of the project, since the client and API need to be aligned on the interface between them (the API specification).